EchoSystem is a presentation capture and playback service that incorporates both visual and audio content of classes and presentations.

 Participants in the Live Stream have access to a text chat feature.
 The chat logs will be attached to the recording for viewing later by teaching staff through the EchoCenter.
 So, you may wish to view or moderate the chat during the session or review it shortly after the event.

 With Live Streaming comes new communication opportunities.
-Teaching staff may like to take questions with minimal disruption to the flow of the lecture, off-campus and online students are able to participate, perhaps for the first time in an on-campus session and be as up-to-date with information as their on-campus counterparts.
-On-campus students who cannot make the lecture in-person for whatever reason, can login and still view or participate remotely.
+Teaching staff may like to take questions with minimal disruption to the flow of the class, cloud (online) students are able to participate, perhaps for the first time in an on-campus session and be as up-to-date with information as their on-campus counterparts.
+On-campus students who cannot make the class in-person for whatever reason, can login and still view or participate remotely.

 Method 1: Self-monitor